Tips for Keeping Your Linens Like New

 - To avoid your sheets getting bunched up and damaging fibers, carefully shake out your sheets before you put them into the dryer.
 Check to ensure that other linens haven’t got caught in with them.

-- Sun dry if possible.
+- When it comes to drying, air drying is the gentlest option.
 If using a dryer, dry your sheets on a low to medium heat and remove them while still slightly damp in order to prevent wrinkles.
 Smooth them and let them air dry.

 - Don’t overload the dryer.
 This will ensure that your items dry evenly and that smaller items such as pillowcases don’t get balled up inside larger ones like duvet covers.